deepanshs/mrsimulator/docs/user_guide/simulator/simulator.rst

     \Theta_\text{count} = M (n + 1)(n + 2)/2,

 where :math:`M` is the number of octants and :math:`n` is value of this attribute.
-The number of octants is deciphered form the value of the *integration_volume* attribute.
+The number of octants is deciphered from the value of the *integration_volume* attribute.
 The default value of this attribute, 70, produces 2556 orientations at which the NMR frequency contribution is evaluated.